surypavel/aoc2025/README.md

 - Day 1: Will need to learn how to parse strings properly, getting of direction/number should be easier.
 - Day 2: Iterating over `start..=end` seems inefficient but it is what it is.
+- Day 3: Fun, a lot of off-by-one errors but my solution seems efficient.